On cross-validated Lasso in high dimensions: Simulations

-where $c > 1$ and $\alpha \in (0,1)$ are some constants, $\sigma$ is the standard deviation of $\varepsilon$, and $\Phi ^{-1}(\cdot )$ is the inverse of the cumulative distribution function of the standard Gaussian distribution; see \cite{BRT09}.
-Following \cite{BC11}, we choose $c=1.1$ and $\alpha =0.1$.
-The noise level $\sigma $ typically has to be estimated from the data but for simplicity we assume that $\sigma$ is known, so we set $\sigma = 1$ in DGP1 and $\sigma =\sqrt 3$ in DGP2.
-In what follows, this Lasso estimator is denoted as P-Lasso and the cross-validated Lasso estimator is denoted as CV-Lasso.
+respectively.
+These Lasso estimators achieve the optimal convergence rate under the prediction norm (see, e.g., \cite{SZ13} and \cite{PB18}).\ The noise level $\sigma $ and the true sparsity $s$ typically have to be estimated from the data but for simplicity we assume that both $\sigma $ and $s$ are known, so we set $\sigma =1$ and $s=4$ in DGP1, and $\sigma =\sqrt{3} $ and $s=4$ in DGP2.
+In what follows, these Lasso estimators are denoted as SZ-Lasso and B-Lasso estimators respectively, and the cross-validated Lasso estimator is denoted as CV-Lasso.

-Figure 5.1 contains simulation results for DGP1 with $n=100$ and $p=40$.
-The first three (that is, the top-left, top-right, and bottom-left) panels of Figure 5.1 present the mean of the estimation error of the Lasso estimators in the prediction, $L^2$, and $L^1$ norms, respectively.
-In these panels, the dashed line represents the mean of estimation error of the Lasso estimator as a function of $\lambda$ (we perform the Lasso estimator for each value of $\lambda$ in the candidate set $\Lambda_n$; we sort the values in $\Lambda_n$ from the smallest to the largest, and put the order of $\lambda$ on the horizontal axis; we only show the results for values of $\lambda$ up to order 32 as these give the most meaningful comparisons).
-This estimator is denoted as $\lambda$-Lasso.
-The solid and dotted horizontal lines represent the mean of the estimation error of CV-Lasso and P-Lasso, respectively.
+Figure \ref{fig:1} contains simulation results for DGP1 with $n=100$, $p=40$ and $\rho =0.75$.
+The first four (that is, the top-left, top-right, middle-left and middle-right) panels of Figure \ref{fig:1} present the mean of the estimation error of the Lasso estimators in the prediction, $L^{2}$, $ L^{1}$, and out-of-sample prediction norms, respectively.
+The out-of-sample prediction norm is defined as $\left \Vert b \right \Vert _{p,2,n}=(\Ep[(X'b)^2])^{1/2}$ for all $b\in\mathbb R^p$.
+In these panels, the dashed line represents the mean of estimation error of the Lasso estimator as a function of $\lambda $ (we perform the Lasso estimator for each value of $\lambda $ in the candidate set $\Lambda _{n}$; we sort the values in $\Lambda _{n}$ from the smallest to the largest, and put the order of $\lambda $ on the horizontal axis; we only show the results for values of $\lambda $ up to order 25 as these give the most meaningful comparisons).
+This estimator is denoted as $ \lambda $-Lasso.
+The solid, dotted and dashed-dotted horizontal lines represent the mean of the estimation error of CV-Lasso, SZ-Lasso, and B-Lasso, respectively.

-From these three panels of Figure 5.1, we see that estimation error of CV-Lasso is only slightly above the minimum of the estimation error over all possible values of $\lambda$ not only in the prediction and $L^2$ norms but also in the $L^1$ norm.
-In comparison, P-Lasso tends to have much larger estimation error in all three norms.
+From the top four panels of Figure \ref{fig:1}, we see that estimation error of CV-Lasso is only slightly above the minimum of the estimation error over all possible values of $\lambda $ not only in the prediction and $L^{2}$ norms but also in the $L^{1}$ norm.
+In comparison, SZ-Lasso and B-Lasso tend to have larger estimation error in all four norms.